junxit/us-congress-bills-116/bill.md

 ## § 8.
 Designation of scenic areas

 - **(a)** *In general* Subject to valid existing rights, there are established the following scenic areas:
-  - **(1)** *Condor Ridge Scenic Area* Certain land in the Los Padres National Forest comprising approximately 18,666 acres, as generally depicted on the map entitled “Condor Ridge Scenic Area—Proposed” and dated March 29, 2019, which shall be known as the “Condor Ridge Scenic Area”.
+  - **(1)** *Condor ridge scenic area* Certain land in the Los Padres National Forest comprising approximately 18,666 acres, as generally depicted on the map entitled “Condor Ridge Scenic Area—Proposed” and dated March 29, 2019, which shall be known as the “Condor Ridge Scenic Area”.
-  - **(2)** *Black Mountain Scenic Area* Certain land in the Los Padres National Forest and the Bakersfield Field Office of the Bureau of Land Management comprising approximately 16,216 acres, as generally depicted on the map entitled “Black Mountain Scenic Area—Proposed” and dated March 29, 2019, which shall be known as the “Black Mountain Scenic Area”.
+  - **(2)** *Black mountain scenic area* Certain land in the Los Padres National Forest and the Bakersfield Field Office of the Bureau of Land Management comprising approximately 16,216 acres, as generally depicted on the map entitled “Black Mountain Scenic Area—Proposed” and dated March 29, 2019, which shall be known as the “Black Mountain Scenic Area”.
 - **(b)** *Maps and legal descriptions*
   - **(1)** *In general* As soon as practicable after the date of enactment of this Act, the Secretary of Agriculture shall file a map and legal description of the Condor Ridge Scenic Area and Black Mountain Scenic Area with—
     - **(A)** the Committee on Energy and Natural Resources of the Senate; and